rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 - Initial test run: `./x test tests/ui`
 - Subsequent test run: `./x test tests/ui --keep-stage 1`

+### Iterating the standard library with `--keep-stage`

+If you are making changes to the standard library, you can use `./x build --keep-stage 0 library` to iteratively rebuild the standard library without rebuilding the compiler.

 ## Using incremental compilation

 You can further enable the `--incremental` flag to save additional time in